 Christmas Eve is probably THE most exciting night of the year!
 Kids all over the country are bouncing on beds, peering out of windows and excitedly chattering about what Santa is going to bring.
 Now, how on earth are you going to get them to settle down for bed?
-Here are some Christmas Eve bedtime tips that might help...
+Here are some Christmas Eve baby sleep tips that might help...

 Create new traditions